vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 When you create a stand-alone cluster, a bootstrap cluster is created on your local machine.
 This is a [Kind](https://kind.sigs.k8s.io/)  based cluster -  a cluster in a container.
 This bootstrap cluster then creates a cluster on your specified provider, but it does not pivot into a management cluster - it functions as a workload cluster.
 A workload cluster can be pivoted back to be a management cluster at a later point.

+## Bootstrap Machine
+The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
+This is where the initial bootstrapping of a management or stand-alone cluster occurs, before it is pushed to the platform where it will run.

+## Tanzu Kubernetes Grid Installer
+The Tanzu Kubernetes Grid installer is a graphical wizard that you start up by running the ``tanzu management-cluster create --ui`` command.
+The installer wizard runs locally in a browser on the bootstrap machine, and provides a user interface to guide you through the process of deploying a management or stand-alone cluster.